 It affects the nerves of your arms and hands or legs and feet, causing nerve pain, numbness or tingling, and weakness that can lead to loss of movement.

 Treatment involves medication to relieve nerve pain and limiting exposure to the toxin.

-Leg weakness should always be evaluated by a doctor as it may be caused by a serious underlying condition that requires treatment.
+Leg weakness always needs a doctor’s evaluation as it may be due to a serious underlying condition that requires treatment.

 Get emergency medical care if:

 - Your weakness is accompanied by sudden, severe pain in your back or leg.

 - You experience loss of bladder or bowel control.

 - You or someone else experiences any warning signs of a stroke.

 Sudden leg weakness could indicate a serious medical issue, such as a stroke.
 Head to the nearest emergency room or call 911 if you’re not sure what’s going on.